smartycope/ezregex/README.md

 ```
 The currently implemented dialects are:
 - Python
-    - Well tested, ~98% implemented
+    - Well tested, ~99% implemented
 - Perl
     - Almost identical to the Python dialect because I don't know Perl.

-If you know a particular flavor of regex and would like to contribute, feel free to make a pull request!
-Or you can email me at smartycope@gmail.com
+If you know a particular flavor of regex and would like to contribute, feel free to make a pull request, or email me at smartycope@gmail.com

 ## Documentation